-Judy has more than 17 years of experience in training.
-She is currently a co-owner at The Facilitator's Box, a training and development company.
+Judy has more than 18 years of experience in training.
+She is currently the Training & Diversity Officer for the Gaming Control Board and she is also a co-owner at The Facilitator's Box, a training and development company.

 She holds a Master’s Degree in Educational Counseling, along with many Talent Development certifications.
 Helping a team of training professionals learn, grow and succeed through active mentoring, while creating strong partnerships and facilitating learning at all levels are pursuits that drive Judy's professional work.

 She is married with two children: one currently at the United States Merchant Marine Academy in Kings Point, New York, and the other a high school student in Las Vegas.
 She is an avid reader, loves creative writing and scrapbooking, hiking, and any opportunity to be social and learn!

 Judy served as VP Communications & Social Media for the Chapter from 2016-2018, VP Membership in 2019, and Interim President in 2020.